nestjs/docs.nestjs.com/content/migration.md

 #### TestingModule / NestFactory

-If you are currently getting an element (in this case `ConfigService`) from the module using a string you'll receive following error:
+If you are currently supplying a string to `NestApplication#get` to retrieve an instance of some provider that was not injected using a string as a token (for instance, the `ConfigService` from `@nestjs/config`), you'll receive an error message like the following:
 ```text
 Nest could not find ConfigService element (this provider does not exist in the current context)
 ```